RobCaamano/Lexical-Analyzer/README.md

 # Lexical-Analyzer
-Lexical analyzer for small programming language
+Lexical analyzer for simple programming language

 Based on the language definitions, the lexical rules of the language and the assigned tokens to terminals are as follows: